kafu77/Practical_Application_III-UC-Berkeley/README.md

 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).
 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

+exploratory data anaylysis and data visualization:

+An exploratory data anaylysis and data visualization have been done to clearly understand the relationship among the dataset and thier trends.
+The mtplotlib graph of the data set are not symmetrical.
+The graph is skewed to the right, most of the data falls to the right of the graph's peak, that mean the  mean > median > mode.However, the distribution is become almost symetrical on the logarithmic transformed data set.
+A seaborn Kernel Density Estimate (KDE) Plot also utilized to estimate the probability density function of the continuous age data set.
+The plot has beed used on the tranformed dataset.
+A plotly histogram, seaborn pairplot,seaborn joint plot, seaborn bar plot, seaborn box plot, and seaborn heatmap plot are utilized for a better visualization to understand the data relationshoip.
+A seaborn from the heatmap plot the 'euribor3m' and 'emp.var.rate' have the highset strong positive relationship.
+On the other hand  the 'previous' and 'emp.var.rate' have a strong negative relationship.
+A boxplot helps to easily graps the average numbers of the jobs those are subscribed or not.
+The retired have got an average age highest age who subscribed the term deposite.